-The idea of this manuscript comes from the process above.
-If the curve evolution is combined with a fidelity term, we can expect the curve to stop at a stable state with sharp corners.
-This prompts us to combine the Chan-Vese model with the equation (2.6).
+The idea of this manuscript comes from the process above: if the curve evolution is combined with a fidelity term, we can expect the curve to stop at a stable state with sharp corners.
+This prompts us to combine the Chan-Vese model with the equation (2.4).
 With the fitting term in Chan-Vese model, we get the following equation.

 For multiband images, let N be the number of bands and f_i be the gray value of the ith band.
-Using the technique in [27, 11], we can similarly calculate the c{1i} and c{2i} of the ith band with f_i and the level set function φ , and then we obtain the level set evolution equation for multi-band images by simply taking the algebraic average of the gradient descent flow for each band.
-This can also be combined with segmentation method with spectral angle by Ye [32], in which the authors used spectral angle for hyperspectral images instead of the Chan-Vese fidelity term.
+Using the technique in [28, 11], we can similarly calculate the c{1i} and c{2i} of the ith band with f_i and the level set function φ , and then we obtain the level set evolution equation for multi-band images by simply taking the algebraic average of the gradient descent flow for each band: